 How to Apply:

-A hard copy of your resume, cover letter and compensation expectations may also be forwarded to: RCIL, P.O.
-Box 210, Utica, NY 13503-0210, Attention: Recruitment.
+A hard copy of your resume and cover letter may also be forwarded to: RCIL, P.O.
+Box 210, Utica, NY 13503-0210, Attention: Recruitment or firstname.lastname@example.org.

 It is the policy of RCIL to provide reasonable accommodations for qualified persons with disabilities who are employees or applicants for employment.
 If you need assistance or accommodations to fully participate in the interview process, please contact the HR Recruiter at 315-797-4642.
 Employment opportunities will not be denied to anyone because of the need to make reasonable accommodations for a person’s disability.

 RCIL promotes a scent/chemical free environment.
-To support this effort, we ask that all applicants refrain from wearing scented products while in the office.
+To support this effort, we ask that all applicants refrain from wearing scented products while in its office.

 RCIL is an equal opportunity employer.
 All persons—including people with disabilities; elders; women; and people of racial and ethnic minority—are encouraged to apply.

-It is RCIL’s policy and agency standard that all employees participate in advocacy for Civil Rights and Agency activities.
+It is RCIL’s policy and agency standard that all employees participate in advocacy for Civil Rights and Agency activates.
 Apply today to make a difference!